seanbaxter/DirectXShaderCompiler/docs/GetElementPtr.rst

 It's very similar; there are only subtle differences.

 With ptrtoint, you have to pick an integer type.
 One approach is to pick i64;
-this is safe on everything LLVM supports (LLVM internally assumes pointers are never wider than 64 bits in many places), and the optimizer will actually narrow the i64 arithmetic down to the actual pointer size on targets which don't support 64-bit arithmetic in most cases.
+this is safe on everything LLVM37 supports (LLVM37 internally assumes pointers are never wider than 64 bits in many places), and the optimizer will actually narrow the i64 arithmetic down to the actual pointer size on targets which don't support 64-bit arithmetic in most cases.
 However, there are some cases where it